Introduction: A Personal Journey into Sun Protection

 Blue Light: The Digital Dilemma

-Dr. Del Campo highlights recent studies linking prolonged exposure to blue light with skin aging and hyperpigmentation, attributing these effects to oxidative stress.
+Dr. Del Campo points to recent studies that suggest prolonged exposure to blue light can lead to premature skin aging, hyperpigmentation, and other signs of oxidative stress.

 The Case for Indoor Sunscreen: Yes, It’s Necessary

-Del Campo emphasizes that both UVA and UVB rays penetrate glass, exposing skin to harmful radiation.
+Dr. Del Campo stresses that both UVA and UVB rays can penetrate glass, which means that windows in your home or office don’t offer complete protection from harmful radiation.

 Sunscreen and Car Windows: A False Sense of Security